WizardOfOgz/memoized_inflectors_rails/README.md

 # Memoized Inflectors Rails

-This is just a Rails wrapper for the [memoized_inflectors gem](https://github.com/WizardOfOgz/memoized_inflectors).
+This is the official Rails wrapper for the [memoized_inflectors gem](https://github.com/WizardOfOgz/memoized_inflectors).

 ## Installation